fgnass/filewatcher/README.md

 [![Build Status](https://travis-ci.org/fgnass/filewatcher.png?branch=master)](https://travis-ci.org/fgnass/filewatcher)

+Simple wrapper around `fs.watch` that works around the [various issues](https://github.com/joyent/node/search?q=fs.watch&type=Issues) you have to deal with when using the Node API directly.

+More precisely filewatcher …
+* always reports file names (for all events on all OSes)
+* works well with editors that perform atomic writes (save & rename) like Sublime Text or vim
+* doesn't fire twice when files are saved
-Simple wrapper around `fs.watch` that falls back to `fs.watchFile` when it runs out of file handles.
+* falls back to `fs.watchFile` when running out of file handles
+* has no native dependencies

 This module is used by [node-dev](https://npmjs.org/package/node-dev) and [instant](https://npmjs.org/package/instant).